Monitoring platform events

 db_pass

-Password of the database access user.
+Password for the database access user.

 Kafka